How to eat like a nomad

 New African cuisine

-Midunu ('Come Let's Eat'), Atadika's company, hosts Nomadic dinners every other month where diners can enjoy a four course meal in various locations across Accra.
+Midunu ("Come Let's Eat"), Atadika's company, hosts Nomadic dinners every other month where diners can enjoy a four course meal in various locations across Accra.

 The menu is made up of what Atadika describes as 'New African cuisine,' which celebrates Africa's culinary heritage by putting a modern spin on traditional foods from across the continent.